-Mount the 4-pin right-angle header
+Mount the right-angle headers

-Find the four holes for the header, just below the RF module.
-Turn the board over, you will be mounting the header on the BOTTOM of the board, with the LONG end of the header facing towards the center of the board, AWAY from the edge.
+Find the 4-hole and 3-hole pads for the headers, just below the RF module.
+Turn the board over, you will be mounting the headers on the BOTTOM of the board, with the LONG end of the header facing towards the center of the board, AWAY from the edge.
 Insert the SHORT end of the header into the holes, then tape it into place.
-Make sure that it's square against the board..
-Turn over the board and solder ONE of the pins, then turn it over again and make sure that the header is straight.
+Make sure that it's square against the board.
+Turn over the board and solder ONE of the pins on each header, then turn it over again and make sure that the headers are straight.
 If it's not, gently heat up the solder joint and position the header into place.
 Solder the remaining pins, then turn it over and remove the tape.
+(Note that the picture below only shows the 4-pin header... it's for the previous version of the board that did not have the 3-pin header.)